 Zotero code is free and open-source.
 If you have programming skills or want to develop them, there are many ways to contribute to Zotero or build on it.

 Are you writing a research paper or ready to start your thesis?
 Looking for an easy way to collect, organize, share, and cite sources?
 'Introduction to Zotero' may be just the quick-start session you need.
-Zotero is an open-source, community-developed citation manager similar to EndNote.
-Demonstrations will include importing citations into Zotero from academic sources, making bibliographies, using Microsoft Word with Zotero, sharing citations, and other topics as audience interest dictates (and as time allows).
+Zotero is an open-source, community-developed citation manager similar to EndNote and Mendeley.
+Demonstrations will include importing citations into Zotero from academic sources, making bibliographies, using Microsoft Word with Zotero, sharing citations, and other topics based on audience interest.

 'Introduction to Zotero' is being offered online only via Zoom.
 Once you have registered for the class (registration link below), you will receive an email with a link to join the Zoom meeting.
 For more information about getting and using Zoom, please visit Caltech's Zoom Video Conferencing page.